mas-bandwidth/gafferongames/content/post/integration_basics.md

         change in velocity = acceleration * dt

-This makes intuitive sense because if you're in a car traveling 60 kilometers per-hour, in one hour you'll be 60 kilometers further down the road.
-Similarly, a car that is accelerating 10 kilometers per-hour per-second from a standing start will be travelling 100 kilometers per-hour 10 seconds later.
+This makes intuitive sense because if you're traveling 60 kilometers per-hour in a car, in one hour you'll be 60 kilometers further down the road.
+Similarly, a car accelerating 10 kilometers per-hour per-second travels 100 kilometers per-hour faster after 10 seconds.

 Of course this logic only holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.